List of Ultraman Ginga characters: Sho

-During the event of Ultraman Ginga S The Movie, when Etelgar proves to be a bigger threat to both Hikaru and Show, Ultraman Zero gives them an intensive training and granted them the Ultra Fusion Brace, allowing them to become Ultraman Gingavictory to defeat Etelgar and his Eteldummy armies alongside other past Heisei Ultras.
+During the event of Ultraman Ginga S The Movie, when Etelgar proves to be a bigger threat to both Hikaru and Sho, Ultraman Zero gives them an intensive training and granted them the Ultra Fusion Brace, allowing them to become Ultraman Gingavictory to defeat Etelgar and his Eteldummy armies alongside other past Heisei Ultras.
 At the end, he was given a membership in UPG by Yoshiaki.

 In Ultra Fight Victory, when Yapool planned to revive Juda, he was bestowed the Knight Timbre by Hikari to become Ultraman Victory Knight in order to stop Juda and return the stolen Victorium energies.
-After the whole ordeal was done, Show tried to return the Knight Timbre, but Hikari refused and allows him to keep it for the Earth's future.
+After the whole ordeal was done, Sho tried to return the Knight Timbre, but Hikari refused and allows him to keep it for the Earth's future.